-- Small-group Dachau Concentration Camp Memorial tour from Munich
+- 5-hour small-group Dachau Concentration Camp Memorial Site tour from Munich

 Why Our Insiders Chose This Tour

 The guides do an excellent job of explaining this infamous camp's role in the Holocaust and relating the survivors' stories.
 It's a sobering experience, but an important one to help ensure we never forget.

 - Memorial at Dachau ...Photo by: ASHLEY Z

 - Dachau Concentration Camp, ...Photo by: Jeffrey R

 - Grave of Thousands UnknownPhoto by: Alison W

 - Dachau GatePhoto by: John A

 - Plaza RossioPhoto by: REYNALDO M